Great to have you with us, Rushland Baugh, the all-knowing, the all-caring, the all-sensing, the all-feeling, the all-concerned, the all-everything.

 The point is this.

-In my view, the Trump campaign had the biggest ground game in American history and in American political history.
+In my view, the Trump campaign had the biggest ground game in American history and American political history.

 They're just not tapping into it.

-They they'll do anything it takes to get Trump elected.
+They'll do anything it takes to get Trump elected.

-Listen, Roger.
+Listen, Ross.

-Don't don't go away.
+Alicia, don't go away.

 Okay, back to Alicia in Voorhees, New Jersey.

-So just to make sure I understand your point is that there's tens of thousands of people appearing cumulatively at these Trump rallies, and they are a ground game waiting to be mobilized if somebody would just tell them that, right?
+So just to make sure I understand, your point is that there's tens of thousands of people appearing cumulatively at these Trump rallies, and they are a ground game waiting to be mobilized.

 That's what you're saying.

-Because I noticed the same thing when I went to the Chester PA rally week before that.
+That's why I pushed my way through the crowd to speak to the Trump campaign representative because I noticed the same thing when I went to the Chester PA rally week before that.

 No one asked me if I was registered or anything.

-I'm I'm a project coordinator.
+I'm a project coordinator.

-You know, my question, Alicia is how do these people not know this?
+You know, my question, Alicia, is how do these people not know this?

-I mean, these they don't.
+I mean, these are they don't let me.

-Let me let me give you an example, Rush.
+Let me give you an example, Rush.

-You need any help, you need to find your polling place.
+You need to find your polling place.

 That's my point.

-But but this is the thing.
+But this is the thing.

-These people are workers, they're doers.
+These people are workers.

 They'll do it.

-Just ask them to be your own.
+Just ask them to be yours.

-Well, look, look, I know who these people are.
+Look, I know who these people are.

 I know them like the back of my head.